apache/skywalking-rover/docs/en/setup/configuration/profiling.md

-# Profiling Module
+# Profiling

-The profiling module is used to profiling the processes from the [Process Discovery Module](../process_discovery/overview.md), and send the snapshot to the backend server.
+The profiling is used to profiling the processes from the [Service Discovery](service-discovery.md), and send the snapshot to the backend server.

 ## Configuration